Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer_En.md

 **Test driven development helps to**

 - build a strong architecture - composition - structure
-  (to test this large func you need to split it into multiple funcs)
+  (to test this large func you need to compose it into multiple funcs)

 **Self development**